megagonlabs/eseBench/src/concept_learning/README.md

 ```
 where ```<clus_size>``` is the number of clusters to find, ```<dim>``` is the embedding dim, ```<output_filename>``` is the path to the file for writing the clusters.

+## Test Concept Learning Methods

+``lm_concept_learn.sh`` autmates the excution of the clustering/concept learning algorithms.
+It takes six parameters: ``clustering algorithm, dataset path, embedding type, no. of clusters, dimension of embeddings, and min. length of keyphrase used``.
+You don't need to run this script.
+There are two other scripts to vary and run the test parameters for different clustering algorithms.
+* ``test_lm_kmeans.sh`` varies the datasets, embedding types, and cluster size parameters and runs a trial
+* ``test_lm_knn.sh`` varies the datasets, embedding types, and cluster size parameters and runs a trial